This Vegan 'Tuna' Recipe Utilizes a Surprising Ingredient

-Even though there are vegan tuna options available (if you haven’t tried Good Catch, go for it!), a DIY version recently caught my eye because it gets its fishy texture from a super-surprising ingredient: watermelon.
+Even though there are plenty of vegan tuna options available these days (if you haven't tried Good Catch, go for it!), a DIY version recently caught the eye of millions on TikTok because it gets its fishy texture from a super-surprising plant-based ingredient: watermelon.

 Tuna is heavily overfished, and the World Wildlife Fund says this has resulted in "significant population declines, poor international conservation management, and high levels of illegal, unreported, and unregulated fishing."
 Swapping in a plant-based option once in a while can help make a difference.
 Plus, it's fun!